 You can configure a function to perform custom actions in addition to the default actions performed when attaching to or detaching from a remote processor.
-These functions run near the end of lpc_attach() and near the beginning of lpc_detach(), respectively (see Section 3.2.2).
-For example, the following statements configure functions named myAttachFxn() and myDetachFxn():
+These functions run near the end of Ipc_attach() and near the beginning of Ipc_detach(), respectively (see Section 3.2.2).
+Such functions must be non-blocking and must run to completion.
+The following example configures two attach functions and two detach functions.
+Each set of functions will be passed a different argument: